direktiv/vinitd/README.md

 </p>
 <hr/>

-Vinitd is the init process for vorteil.io virtual machines.
+Vinitd is the init process for [vorteil.io virtual machines](https://github.com/vorteil/vorteil).
 It manages the configuration of the environment and the applications on the instance.
+For more documentations: [TODO DOCS]()

 ## Table of Contents